Katharina Magdalena Brückner

 Katharina Magdalena Brückner (1719-1804) was a German stage actress.
-She was a celebrated actress in the Neuberschen Gesellschaft and the Koch theater.
+She was a celebrated actress in Friederike Caroline Neuber's acting troupe and the Koch theater.
 She married the actor Johann Friedrich Brückner in 1756.
 From 1775 to 1791, she was a prominent member of the Döbbelinsches Theater in Berlin.
 She was favored by the king, who often granted her gifts as a token of his admiration and awarded her a full pension when she retired in 1791.